Noschvie/shrdzm/README.md

 # shrdzm

-## shrdzm is intended to become an end-to-end sensor platform.
+## shrdzm is intended to become an end-to-end sensor and actor platform.
 It provides wiring digrams, source code and working examples.
 Also plug-ins for most commonly used home automation solutions will be collected.